UNCLASSIFIED (U)

 (3) The parents' marriage certificate (if applicable--legitimation is not required); and

-(4) Evidence that, prior to the applicant's birth, the non-citizen U.S. national parent was physically present in the United States or an outlying possession (American Samoa, Swains Island) for a total of seven years drawn from any continuous ten-year period (allowing for absences of not more than one year), and five of those seven years must have been after the applicant's parent was age 14:
+(4) Evidence that, prior to the applicant's birth, the non-citizen U.S. national parent was physically present in the United States or an outlying possession (American Samoa, Swains Island) for a total of seven years drawn from any continuous ten-year period (allowing for absences of not more than one year during that ten-year period), and five of those ten years must have been after the applicant's parent was age 14:

 (a) See 8 FAM 303.4-3(B) regarding evidence of physical presence; and